International Longevity Alliance

 The International Longevity Alliance (ILA) is an international nonprofit organization that is a platform for interaction between regional organizations that support anti-aging technologies, usually at the administrative and popularization levels.

+Purpose

 The declared objectives of the organization are to establish regional organizations' interaction and collaboration, to popularize the idea of the need to combat the aging process as a negative but treatable medical condition of the body, and to provide support for scientific research in all possible ways and at all possible levels around the world (up to cooperation with WHO).

 History

 ILA began to function in January 2013 as an informal platform for communication between managers and representatives of several organizations.
 In September 2014, the alliance was formally registered in Paris, France, acquiring the status of an official organization.